mjschultz/django-tastefulpy/docs/resources.rst

 Not all data can be easily pulled off an object/model attribute.
 And sometimes, you (or the client) may need to send data that doesn't neatly fit back into the data model on the server side.
-For this, Tastypie has the "dehydrate/hydrate" cycle.
+For this, Tastefulpy has the "dehydrate/hydrate" cycle.

 The Dehydrate Cycle
 -------------------

-Tastypie uses a "dehydrate" cycle to prepare data for serialization, which is to say that it takes the raw, potentially complicated data model & turns it into a (generally simpler) processed data structure for client consumption.
+Tastefulpy uses a "dehydrate" cycle to prepare data for serialization, which is to say that it takes the raw, potentially complicated data model & turns it into a (generally simpler) processed data structure for client consumption.
 This usually means taking a complex data object & turning it into a dictionary